 A patent protects rights to an inventor’s “new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof,” according to federal law.
 A utility patent protects structural features and/or functional features of an invention.
 A design patent protects rights to ornamental or decorative features of an investigation.
 A plant patent refers to protection over a plant (a living thing).
 A patent holder possesses “the right to exclude others from making, using, offering for sale or selling” the invention.

 What is the difference between a patent and a copyright?
 Or between a patent and a trademark?

 Each of these terms – patent, copyright and trademark – defines a type of intellectual property.
 As mentioned above, a patent protects an invention, such as a process, machine or manufactured object, a composition of matter or the new and useful improvement of an already existing invention.
 Copyright, on the other hand, protects an original artistic or literary work.
 A trademark protects words, slogans, symbols or designs that identify the source of a product or service.

 What happens when there is a dispute about a patent?

 Disputes about patents may come up at several points in time before and after a patent has been issued.
 For example, an inventor may challenge the validity of another party’s patent that has already been issued.
 Or, once a patent exists, a patent holder may claim that another party infringed upon it.
 The owner of a patent may bring legal action against a supposed infringer on the basis that the defendant illegally made, used, sold, imported or offered for sale an innovation covered by the plaintiff’s patent.
 Patent litigation is a common occurrence – potentially costly but in many cases, ultimately rewarding for the winner (whether plaintiff or defendant).
 A patent litigation attorney’s experience can make a significant difference in the success or failure of such a lawsuit.

 Get Answers To Your Questions

-When it comes to patents and other types of intellectual property protections, there is no substitute for dialogue with an experienced patent lawyer.
-To schedule a consultation with Attorney Roland Tong at Roland Tong, Patent Attorney for Manning, & Kass, Ellrod, Ramirez, Trester LLP, call 949-298-6867, text 949-331-2889 or send an email inquiry.
+To schedule a consultation with Attorney Roland Tong at Roland Tong, Attorney and Partner of Manning, & Kass, Ellrod, Ramirez, Trester LLP, call 949-298-6867, text 949-331-2889 or send an email inquiry.